NEW RESIDENCE IN WEST KENDALL, MIAMI, FLORIDA

 The lot was wonderful with some features that really could enhance the house.
 The first one was that it was large enough allow for a long house, the second one, that it faced a golf course.
 And third, because of the size of the house, we could put the entrance to the garage from the side and avoid having the double-car garage door face the front and compete with the entrance to the house.

-We did a series of schematic designs for them.
+As Miami architects, we knew what was trendy and we did a series of schematic designs for them.
 Almost all of them contained an axis corridor which ran the long way across the house with a smaller corridor which ran from the Foyer to the Living Room.
 This became the unifying element of the house.
 In some of the designs the corridor was bent in the middle so the house was more of a "V" shape.
 In the end the couple selected the straight corridor.

 Where the long corridor, which ran from the bedrooms between the Living Room and the Foyer and Library, met the shorter corridor the ceilings were vaulted.
 This gave the house a very elegant entrance.